MicrosoftDocs/minecraft-creator/creator/Documents/RTX_PBRTexturingGuide_Intro.md

 ### Roughness Map

-A Roughness map is a grayscale texture that will drive the 'roughness' look of the texture.
+A Roughness map is a grayscale texture that determines which areas of a texture map emit light.

 - A pixel that is set to black is considered a value of `0` and will treat the pixel as very smooth.
 Examples of this would be objects like smooth marble, glass, or smooth plastic.
 - A pixel that is set to white is considered a value of `1` and will treat the pixel as very rough.
 Examples of this would include brick, tree bark, or stones.